Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Plot

+In his absence, Grace discovers Emilio had been helping the pair with their investigations.
+He reveals that he once served in a brotherhood known as the Magi that aided and protected Jesus during his life, and that Montreaux is part a group of Magi who sought to secure his blood for their own end, becoming vampires as a result.
+Emilio himself attempted the same and became immortal, but regretted his actions, and so swore to prevent the group hounding Jesus' descendants.
+Realizing Charlie is likely in possession of a strong element of Jesus' bloodline, Gabriel, backed up by Frank and Mesmi, proceed to the hollow under the region, created by the Knights Templar, which houses a temple, confronting Montreaux and his kin, killing them and saving Charlie.
+Emilio, sensing this, leaves Grace, but advises her to pursue her own path in life.
+In the temple, Gabriel discovers the treasure is none other than Jesus' body, which grants him a vision revealing the origins of his family's role as Schattenjägers, before Emilio removes the body to a safer location.
+While Charlie is returned to his father, Gabriel goes to see Grace with the good news, only to find a note from her which he tosses away in sadness.

 Development

 Jane Jensen began designing Gabriel Knight 3 in December 1996.
 By the time work began on Blood of the Sacred, Blood of the Damned, it was already clear to the development team that it would be the final Gabriel Knight game.
 Jane Jensen remarked that "we were the last dinosaur on the block.
 We had until the game shipped, and then it would be over".
 Nonetheless, Sierra felt the series should move to 3D graphics to keep up with the times.
 The development team had little experience with or understanding of the format; when programmer Scott Bilas was brought on board mid-production, he was told that the game was nearly finished, only to find that the team had left out a number of features that were needed to make the game playable.
 The game was announced in mid-August 1997.

 The team's struggles with the technology led to a number of delays.
 Alluding to an infamous puzzle early in the game in which Knight must use tape to get hair from a cat and use it to make a fake mustache, Bilas recalled: "It was terrible!
 There was something that Jane [Jensen] wanted to do that was just too hard, too expensive, too complicated to make it happen.
 I think our producer came up with the cat puzzle [as a replacement].
 I'm pretty sure Jane didn't like it.
 None of the developers liked it, but we were really late and needed to get something in there".

 Though she was satisfied by Dean Erickson's performance in the previous game, Jensen felt that Tim Curry represented the real voice of Gabriel Knight and opted to have him return to the role.